 Members from the following groups regularly participate in our activities:

-We also organize the Friday Systems Biology, FriSBi, seminar series.
+We organize talks by internal and guest speakers on a Friday afternoon.
 Click here for the current schedule of events.